njahn82/rev_flip_results/results.md

 ![APC list prices before and after the flip including most current level among reverse-flip journals.](results_files/figure-docx/unnamed-chunk-21-1.png)

-#### b) What is the uptake of hybrid OA articles; Was open access publication in reverse-flip journals enabled by transformative agreements?
+#### b) What is the uptake of hybrid OA articles; Was OA publishing in reverse-flip journals enabled by transformative agreements?